 - it awaits for the account to be reloaded, and then repeats the theft again and again stealing sometimes hundreds of dollars from a hacked customer

 - Starbucks says its app has not been hacked, but instead customers familiar credentials often sold on the underground online market are to blame.
+In the event that the app is ever hacked in the future, Starbucks would do well to conduct some pentesting on it before the fact in order to locate its vulnerabilities.

 How to protect yourself: